Welcome to today's edition of the Rush 24-7 podcast.

 And so our reaction to what they do is more important to Senator Kennedy than what the terrorists do.

-And I'm gonna tell you something, Senator.
+And I'm going to tell you something, Senator.

-Because you'll find out the American people are not wringing their hands over what we are doing in in reacting to terrorism in the way you look at it.
+If you think that's playing with mainstream America, you need to look at some polls and you need to look at the most recent election returns because you'll find out the American people are not wringing their hands over what we are doing in reacting to terrorism in the way you look at it.

 They are interested in kicking ass.